 Resources to Promote Healing Throughout Addiction:

 Compulsive behaviors, poor judgement, impulse control problems, and difficulty managing undesirable feelings and thoughts are all part of the human experience.
-In addiction, these aspects of life become unmanageable and destructive.
+During addiction, trauma, and when in distress, these aspects of life become unmanageable and destructive.
 I believe that the most useful antidotes to addiction are compassion, connection, and flexible boundaries determined by identifiable values.

 "We now understand better than we ever have beforehow exposure to early adversityaffects the developing brains and bodies of children.It affects areas like the nucleus accumbens,the pleasure and reward center of the brainthat is implicated in substance dependence.It inhibits the prefrontal cortex,which is necessary for impulse control and executive function,a critical area for learning.And on MRI scans,we see measurable differences in the amygdala,the brain's fear response center.So there are real neurologic reasonswhy folks exposed to high doses of adversityare more likely to engage in high-risk behavior,and that's important to know." -Nadine Burke Harris